You are using your extensive vocabulary of English words all day and every day.

 Each image has a circle around the object.
 For each one, you need to find the correct word for the object.

-Are you up to this tough but fun weird word vocabulary challenge to find uncommon words for common things?
+Are you up to this challenging but fun, weird word vocabulary challenge to find strange words for common things?

 Well, let’s get started and see if you can find the correct answer for each image.

 Well, relax, and don’t panic too much.
-Very few people know all of these strange words.
+Very few people know all of these weird object names.
 But if you are curious, the answers are towards the end of this article.

 What do we use when we don’t know a word